Nominations for the 2026 Nursing and Midwifery Excellence Awards are now open. Nominations close on Wednesday 18 February at midnight.

 After the awards night, you can read all about the winners on our award webpage.

-This award aims to recognise nursing/midwifery graduates who have shown exceptional potential during their first 2 years of practice.
-Nominees are nursing/midwifery graduates of either the graduate or transition to practice programs (or equivalent).
+This award aims to recognise nursing/midwifery graduates who have shown exceptional potential during their first five years of practice.

 This award recognises a nurse/midwife who consistently advocates for and/or implements quality improvement and research activities into the workplace.

-This award recognises the outstanding performance of an enrolled nurse or registered nurse working in aged and residential care.
+This award recognises the outstanding performance of an Enrolled Nurse or Registered Nurse working in aged and residential care settings.

 This award highlights outstanding leaders (i.e. clinical leaders, service directors or managers) who continually exhibit excellence in leadership.

-This award recognises exceptional commitment to the provision of safe, responsive kind and culturally appropriate health care of Aboriginal and Torres Strait Islander people and/or communities.
+This award recognises exceptional commitment to the provision of safe, responsive and kind culturally appropriate health care by a nurse or midwife working in rural or remote setting in the NT.

-This award recognises a team who provide services and initiatives that benefit the patient and/or community, and enhance patient and employee experiences.
+This award recognises a nursing or midwifery team who provide services and initiatives that benefit the patient and/or community and enhance patient and employee experiences.
 The team exhibit safe, responsive and kind values, and excel in effective collaboration with each other and others external from their team.

-This is a consumer-nominated award to recognise an individual nurse/midwife or team who consistently provides extraordinary, safe, responsive and kind care.
-They demonstrate an uncompromising commitment to elevating the patient experience by building connection with patients and their families through trust, kindness and empowerment.
+This is a consumer-nominated award to recognise a nurse/midwife or team who consistently provides extraordinary, safe, responsive and kind care.
+The nurse/midwife or team demonstrates an uncompromising commitment to elevating the patient experience by building connection with patients and their families through trust, kindness and empowerment.

 This award recognises a nurse/midwife who has made a lasting contribution to their profession.

-Nominees for NT Administrator’s Medal for Lifetime Achievement in Nursing/Midwifery are not required to be currently employed as a nurse or midwife or hold current registration.
+Nominees for this award are not required to be currently employed as a nurse or midwife or hold current registration.

-This award recognises a nurse who has made an outstanding contribution in providing and coordinating safe, responsive and kind care to the people and the communities of the Northern Territory.
-This nurse shows a passion for their profession, goes the ‘extra mile’ and demonstrates a ‘can do’ positive attitude.
+This award recognises a registered nurse or nurse practitioner who has made an outstanding contribution in providing and coordinating safe, responsive and kind care to the people and the communities of the NT.
+This nurse shows a passion for their profession, goes the ‘extra mile’ and demonstrates a ‘can do’ positive attitude’.

-This award recognises a midwife who has made an outstanding contribution in providing and coordinating safe, responsive and kind care to the people and the communities of the Northern Territory.
-This midwife shows a passion for their profession, goes the ‘extra mile’ and demonstrates a ‘can do’ positive attitude.
+This award recognises a midwife who has made an outstanding contribution in providing and coordinating safe, responsive and kind care to the people and the communities of the NT.
+This midwife shows a passion for their profession, goes the ‘extra mile’ and demonstrates a ‘can do’ positive attitude’.

 Nominations